rjferguson21/big-bang/docs/guides/deployment_scenarios/quickstart.md

 After reading notes on the purpose of the k3d command's flags, you'll be able to copy paste the command to spin up a k3d cluster.

-### Explanation of k3d command flags, relevant to the quickstart
+### Explanation of k3d command flags, relevant to the quick start

 1. `SERVER_IP="10.10.16.11"` and
 `--k3s-server-arg "--tls-san=$SERVER_IP"`